MicrosoftDocs/Viva/WorkplaceAnalytics/Use/zoom.md

 Zoom collaboration data adds meaningful collaboration metrics from Zoom meeting reports that complement existing metrics used in Workplace Analytics.
 This analysis is included in the existing [wpa R package](../tutorials/wpa-r-package.md), which is an open-source repository of more than 100 functions that provide pre-built analyses.

 This integration tool enables you to analyze unscheduled collaboration that occurs in Zoom.
-As an analyst, you can download the output as a standalone .csv file with collaboration metrics for unscheduled Zoom calls or as a Ways of working assessment input file (with Zoom collaboration metrics) and use it with the Zoom integration's version of the [Ways of working assessment Power BI template](../tutorials/power-bi-collab-assess.md).
-This analysis can help leaders and analysts get a richer and more complete picture of collaboration patterns within their organization.
+As an analyst, you can download the Zoom collaboration metrics either as a standalone .csv file or as a Ways of working assessment input file.
+You can then use the Zoom integration version of the [Ways of working assessment Power BI template](../tutorials/power-bi-collab-assess.md) to analyze a combination of Zoom and Microsoft 365 collaboration data in Power BI.
+This analysis can help leaders and analysts get a richer, more complete picture of collaboration patterns within their organization.

 ![Zoom Power BI dashboard data](../images/wpa/use/zoom-pbi-data.png)